Sniper 2: Critical response

 Scott Weinberg of eFilmCritic.com gave it 2.5 out of 5 and wrote: "A low-rent shoot-'em-up that may actually be worthy of a 3-dollar rental!"

-The film has been criticised for technical flaws, for example: The Serbs depicted were speaking Hungarian rather than Serbian (as the actors playing the Serbs were all Hungarian and Cole spoke gibberish instead of Hungarian).
+The film has been criticised for technical flaws, for example: The Serbs depicted were speaking Hungarian rather than Serbian (as the actors playing the Serbs were all Hungarian and Cole spoke mostly gibberish instead of Hungarian).

+Sequel

+A sequel titled Sniper 3, was released in 2004.